 Deployment Topologies for Reporting Services in SharePoint Integrated Mode

-You can configure a report server to run within a deployment of a SharePoint product or technology and use the collaboration and centralized document management features of Microsoft Windows SharePoint Services 3.0 or Office SharePoint Server 2007 with Reporting Services.
-To use the technologies concurrently, start with separate installations of Reporting Services and a SharePoint product or technology and then install and configure add-in and front-end components that provide support for integrated operations.
+You can configure a report server to run within a deployment of a SharePoint product and use the collaboration and centralized document management features of Microsoft SharePoint Foundation 2010 or SharePoint Server 2010 with Reporting Services.

-When planning a deployment that includes SQL Server 2005 Reporting Services or later versions and SharePoint products and technologies, you can design a topology that ranges from a single server to multiple servers for high-scale deployments.
+When planning a deployment that includes SQL Server 2005 Reporting Services or later versions and SharePoint products, you can design a topology that ranges from a single server to multiple servers for high-scale deployments.
 The following list summarizes different deployment scenarios that you can use:

-Stand-alone server deployments that place all server components on a single computer.
+Stand-alone server deployments that place all SQL Server and all SharePoint components on a single computer.

 Distributed server deployments that place a single instance of a server component on different computers.
 For example, you might have a Web application front-end on one computer and Reporting Services and the back-end databases on a second computer.